MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-purgesettings-table-qoe.md

 <span> </span>

-<span data-ttu-id="d7a37-103">_**Tópico da última modificação:** 2012-10-02_</span><span class="sxs-lookup"><span data-stu-id="d7a37-103">_**Topic Last Modified:** 2012-10-02_</span></span>
+<span data-ttu-id="1a898-103">_**Última modificação do tópico:** 2012-10-02_</span><span class="sxs-lookup"><span data-stu-id="1a898-103">_**Topic Last Modified:** 2012-10-02_</span></span>

-<span data-ttu-id="d7a37-104">A tabela PurgeSettings contém informações que especificam se (e quando) os registros de qualidade desatualizadas da qualidade da experiência serão automaticamente excluídos do banco de dados de QoE.</span><span class="sxs-lookup"><span data-stu-id="d7a37-104">The PurgeSettings table contains information that specifies if (and when) outdated Quality of Experience records will automatically be deleted from the QoE database.</span></span> <span data-ttu-id="d7a37-105">Observe que as informações relacionadas à remoção também podem ser obtidas dentro do Shell de gerenciamento do Microsoft Lync Server 2013 executando o seguinte comando:</span><span class="sxs-lookup"><span data-stu-id="d7a37-105">Note that purging-related information can also be obtained from within the Microsoft Lync Server 2013 Management Shell by running the following command:</span></span>
+<span data-ttu-id="1a898-104">A tabela PurgeSettings contém informações que especificam se (e quando) os registros de qualidade de experiência defasados serão excluídos automaticamente do banco de dados de QoE.</span><span class="sxs-lookup"><span data-stu-id="1a898-104">The PurgeSettings table contains information that specifies if (and when) outdated Quality of Experience records will automatically be deleted from the QoE database.</span></span> <span data-ttu-id="1a898-105">Observe que as informações relacionadas à limpeza também podem ser obtidas no Shell de gerenciamento do Microsoft Lync Server 2013 executando o seguinte comando:</span><span class="sxs-lookup"><span data-stu-id="1a898-105">Note that purging-related information can also be obtained from within the Microsoft Lync Server 2013 Management Shell by running the following command:</span></span>

     Get-CsQoEConfiguration

-<span data-ttu-id="d7a37-106">Esta tabela foi introduzida no Microsoft Lync Server 2013.</span><span class="sxs-lookup"><span data-stu-id="d7a37-106">This table was introduced in Microsoft Lync Server 2013.</span></span>
+<span data-ttu-id="1a898-106">Esta tabela foi introduzida no Microsoft Lync Server 2013.</span><span class="sxs-lookup"><span data-stu-id="1a898-106">This table was introduced in Microsoft Lync Server 2013.</span></span>

 <table>